camunda/camunda-docs-manual/content/update/patch-level.md

 ## 7.19.2 to 7.19.3 / 7.18.8 to 7.18.9 / 7.17.13 to 7.17.14

-### Breaking change: Explicit asset declaration in Java web app plugins
+### Explicit asset declaration in Java web app plugins

 We introduced a change in the asset loading mechanism for Java web app plugins.
 Starting with this release, **plugin assets must be explicitly declared in the plugin root resource class**.